dan-veltri/intro-to-rmarkdown/README.md

 ## Intro to R Markdown for Data Science

-An intro crash course for using R-markdown for the R Interest Group at NIAID.
+An intro crash course for using R-markdown!

 *Presentation Slides:* [IntroRMarkdown_NIAID_91620.zip](IntroRMarkdown_NIAID_91620.zip)